 Religiously, ordination may mean many things, each differing from one denomination to another.
 Some denominations require that their ordained ministers throw themselves down before the pulpit, kiss a ring, wear certain clothing, take an oath, or other such religious actions.
 These actions are specific only to that denomination.
 Other denominations require a public affirmation of belief in the Lord Jesus Christ.
 Some denominations require a signed statement of loyalty to the denomination and even pay a certain amount of money each and every year for the continued approval of the right to call themselves ordained ministers of that denomination or belief system.
 This is usually reserved for denominations which "license" their ministers for certain periods of time.

 The ULC MONASTERY ordains for life for free.
 Each denomination has its own special requirements that its ministers comply with or perform to gain their allegiance.
-The Universal Life Church is the only denomination in the world that opens its door to all and welcomes all who ask for ordination and grants it without questions as to beliefs, grants ordination for life and for free.
+The Universal Life Church, an American marriage ministries, is the only denomination in the world that opens its door to all and welcomes all who ask for ordination and grants it without questions as to beliefs, grants ordination for life and for free.
 We make no religious hurdles, no hoops to jump through, no tests of loyalty, no rings to kiss and no fees to pay.
 Why?
 The ULC MONASTERY represents freedom and to have freedom you cannot make demands upon individuals.
 When people make demands upon others, there exists a hierarchy; someone is higher and someone is lower, someone is better and someone is lesser.
 The ULC MONASTERY does not act in that manner.
 In the ULC MONASTERY everyone is equal -- the same level of greatness is enjoyed by all.
 That is difficult for many to understand in a world filled with bosses and employees, haves and have not's, ordained and not ordained.

 Some people may also feel that being ordained makes them "set apart," "anointed of God," "special," "possessed of the calling," and other aspects of religious belief such as that.
 All of those attributes are fine to feel and believe, but those are individual matters and you cannot expect others to respect those or even acknowledge those just because you say so or present a wallet ID or ordination credentials from any church.